 Even from our location along the path’s centerline, totality will be relatively brief, about 62 seconds long.
 (Note that nowhere along the path does totality last longer than 76 seconds.)
 The first partial phases commence about 10 a.m. local time, and totality occurs 1½ hours later with the Sun more than halfway to overhead in the north-northeastern sky.
 (Don’t forget that from our location in the Southern Hemisphere the Sun appears high in the north at midday!).
 Click on the map below to see the circumstances in more detail.

 Friday, April 21 — At Sea

-Saturday, April 22 — Disembark in Freemantle / Fly Home
+Saturday, April 22 — Disembark in Fremantle / Fly Home

-The Pacific Explorer pulls into Freemantle in early morning.
+The Pacific Explorer pulls into Fremantle in early morning.
 After disembarking, you’ll be transferred to Perth airport to begin your journey home.

 Itinerary for Optional Pre-Cruise Tour of Sydney and Australian Observatories